Hannah-Sten/TeXiFy-IDEA/README.md

 ### When you want to work together: install git
 * Often you will be working together on one document.
 In that case, use git to make this go smoothly.
 We use git because git is awesome, but there exist other tools as well.
 * But sometimes you cannot use IntelliJ, for example because you are at school.
 For that, we use Overleaf.
 * Note that this Overleaf feature will become paid in Overleaf v2, and direct git access will stop end of 2018.
 If you find an other service that can do this for free, please let us know.
+As an alternative you can use a git hosting service without LaTeX editing, like GitHub (see below).
 * Install [git](https://git-scm.com/downloads), during installation just click `next` everywhere.
 * Restart your computer.
 * Go to [Overleaf](https://www.overleaf.com/signup) and sign up.